AliOKeeffe/word-Py/README.md

 ### Game Features
 - The user is informed that they have 6 chances and they are asked to enter a 5 letter guess.

-#### Guess Input Validation
+#### Guess Input Validation and Error Handling
 - There is user validation on the guess input as follows:
   - The guess must be 5 characters long.
   - The guess must be all letters.
   - The guess must be an actual word in the Oxford English Dictionary.
 This validation is done using the Oxford dictionary API.
-EXPLAIN FURTHER HOW THIS WORKS.
+EXPLAIN FURTHER HOW THIS WORKS AND TALK ABOUT KEYS IN THE ENV.PY FILE.

 #### Guess Feedback